 There are a wide range of internet providers available to residents in the capital.
 Here are some of the best options.

-Users can also take advantage of a range of add-ons and features, including the firm's powerful Smart Hub Wi-Fi router and the optional Complete Wi-Fi, which guarantees good wireless coverage throughout your home.
+Users can also take advantage of a range of add-ons and features, including the firm's powerful Smart Hub Wi-Fi router and the optional BT Halo Wi-Fi guarantee, which guarantees good wireless coverage throughout your home.

-As well as the price, you should think about what online services you'll be using and the speed you'll need to access these effectively.
-It's also important to think about what Wi-Fi offerings are available to ensure you can get connected anywhere in your home.
+As well as the price, you should think about what you'll be doing online and the speed you'll need to access these effectively.
+It's also important to think about what additional Wi-Fi options are available (such as extenders) to ensure you can get connected anywhere in your home.

 Elsewhere, most providers offer packages with different speeds, with the majority of companies allowing customers to choose average speeds of around 67Mbps, 36Mbps or 11Mbps.

 Coverage may vary throughout London's boroughs, however, so it pays to check what's available to your home.
 Our postcode checker can show you all the options available for your address and what speeds you can expect.